r-research/Drought_RF_Index_NSW/README.md

 The database used is available upon request.
 An example of the database is included to run the code.

-1. Extract local climate variables and Modes of Variability (MoV) from netcdf files.
+1. Extract local climate variables (LCV) and Modes of Variability (MoV) from netcdf files.
 - Input: Database with latitude and longitude data
 - Output: A csv with monthly data from 2000 to 2021 for each coordinate provided